From Prompt Engineering to Context Engineering: The Skill Didn't Die. It Got Harder.

 What Context Engineering Actually Is

 Philipp Schmid's example is the clearest "before and after" I've seen.
-Same LLM.
-Same task.
-"Can you do a quick meeting tomorrow?"
-The cheap-demo agent — prompt only — replies: "Thank you for your message.
+Same LLM, same task: "Can you do a quick meeting tomorrow?"
+The prompt-only agent replies "Thank you for your message.
 Tomorrow works for me.
-May I ask what time?"
-Serviceable.
-Robotic.
-Useless if you have a calendar.
-The "magical" agent — the one built with context engineering — has already pulled in the calendar, the prior email thread, the contact's history, and the available tools.
-It replies: "Hey Jim!
+May I ask what time?" — serviceable, robotic, useless if you have a calendar.
+The context-engineered agent has already pulled in the calendar, the prior email thread, the contact's history, and the tools, and replies: "Hey Jim!
 Tomorrow's packed on my end, back-to-back all day.
 Thursday AM free if that works for you?
 Sent an invite, lmk if it works."
+The model didn't change.
+The magic was everything that happened before it was called.
+As Dex Horthy, whose 12-factor agents repo has quietly accumulated 19,400 stars, puts it: "LLMs are stateless functions that turn inputs into outputs.
+To get the best outputs, you need to give them the best inputs."

 The Career S-Curve

 Act 2, June 30, 2023.
-While the hype cycle is still peaking, Shawn "swyx" Wang publishes "The Rise of the AI Engineer".
-His thesis: "Emergent capabilities are creating an emerging title: to wield them, we'll have to go beyond the Prompt Engineer and write software."
-Within 24 hours, 1,000-plus pre-registrants sign up for the first AI Engineer Summit.
-Karpathy endorses.
-The inaugural summit sells out at 500 seats that October.
-By June 2024, the AI Engineer World's Fair hosts 3,000-plus engineers.
-The title quietly migrates while the obituary writers aren't watching. swyx's line ages beautifully: "Prompt Engineering was both overhyped and here to stay."
+While the hype still peaks, Shawn "swyx" Wang publishes "The Rise of the AI Engineer": "to wield them, we'll have to go beyond the Prompt Engineer and write software."
+Within 24 hours, 1,000-plus pre-register for the first AI Engineer Summit; it sells out at 500 seats that October, and by June 2024 the World's Fair hosts 3,000-plus engineers.
+The title migrates while the obituary writers aren't watching. swyx's line ages beautifully: "Prompt Engineering was both overhyped and here to stay."

 Where to Invest Now